czett/go2klo/README.md

 - Earn crazy cool achievements (four implemented)!

 ### 🏆 Top Toilet Rankings
-- Discover the best-rated toilets with our *Royal Flush Rankings*.

 ### 🤝 Community Contributions
 - Add new public toilets to the map and help expand the database.